bitmark-inc/bitmark-node-docker/README.md

 #### Prepare Public IP

 Public IP is the IP which people in Internet can reach your bitmark-node.
 Our script will automatically find your public IP for you.
-However, network setting are various, we can not guarentee that auto-generate IP is acurate or correct.
+However, network configurations are various, we can not guarentee that the auto-generated IP is acurate or not.
 To get your accurate public IP, please consult your ISP.

 #### Prepare Network Environment

-- The following ports must be accessible from Internet.
+- User must ensure the following ports to be accessible from Internet.

     | PORT  | DESCRIPTION  |
     |:---|:---|